96P sungrazer family: Source and discovery

 It is suggested that this group is composed of fragments which have detached from the Macholz comet about 800 to 1,200 years ago.
 The orbit is very similar to the parent body with slightly different gravitational contacts with Jupiter and lower perihelion distance as well as inclination.

 The Marsden subgroup was discovered by British astronomer Brian G. Marsden and the same as Meyer group, it was announced on 18 February 2002.
 Kracht I and II were discovered by Rainer Kracht in 2002 after analysing orbits and finding similarities between a pair of comets.

 Characteristics and frequency

 These objects show up at intervals averaging around 6 years: their approximate orbital period.
-They are often observed in clusters of two or more objects, showing up within few days after each other.
-Peak brightness typically occurs a few hours after perihelion, and the apparent magnitude typically ranges from 7 to 8 magnitude, although the brightest ones can reach apparent magnitude 5.
+They are often observed in clusters of two or more objects, showing up within a few days after each other.
+Peak brightness typically occurs a few hours after perihelion, and the apparent magnitude typically ranges from 7 to 8 magnitudes, although the brightest ones can reach apparent magnitude 5.

 During passage near the Sun, fragmentation takes place, creating smaller objects.
 The 96P complex will likely become extinct in the near future.

-The size range is not well known; they are probably larger than Kreutz group comets, which are usually a few tens of meters wide.
+The size range is not well known; they are probably larger than Kreutz group comets, which are usually several meters to a few decameters wide.